-Changes in health care law and policy may have a material adverse effect on our financial condition, results of operations, and cash flows.
+Changes in health care law and policy may have a material and adverse effect on our financial condition, results of operations, and cash flows.

 In March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act (collectively, the "ACA"), became law.
 This law substantially changed the way health care is financed by both governmental and commercial payors, and continues to significantly impact our industry.
-Since its enactment, there have been judicial and Congressional challenges to certain aspects of the ACA, and as a result, certain sections of the ACA have not been fully implemented or were effectively repealed.
-However, following several years of litigation in the federal courts, in June 2021, the United States Supreme Court upheld the ACA when it dismissed a legal challenge to the Act's constitutionality.
-Further legislative and regulatory changes under the ACA remain possible it is unknown what form any such changes or any law would take, and how or whether it may affect the medical device industry as a whole or our business in the future.
 Future changes or additions to the ACA, the Medicare and Medicaid programs, and changes stemming from other health care reform measures, especially with regard to health care access, financing or other legislation in individual states, could have a material adverse effect on the health care industry in the U.S. The uncertainty around the future of the ACA, and in particular the impact to reimbursement levels and the number of insured individuals, may lead to delay in the purchasing decisions of our customers, which may in turn negatively impact our product sales.
 Further, if reimbursement levels are inadequate, our business and results of operations could be adversely affected.